adomas-sk/rs_game/docs/building-structures.md

   - [x] Display assembleable minions in GUI
   - [ ] Allow user to click on minion to build it
   - [ ] Minion would be stored as inventory of some sort (should be reflected in GUI)
-- [ ] Create entity that would serve as Power totem
+- [ ] Create entity that would serve as Laboratory
   - [ ] Display purchaseable power ups in GUI
   - [ ] Allow user to click on powerup to gain it
   - [ ] Powerupss displayed in GUI